whg-training/whg-training-resources/docs/programming/genomic_data/Getting_started_with_genomic_data.md

 # Getting started with genomic data

-Authors: Ben Wright, Wojciech Lason Bioinformatics Core
+Authors: Ben Wright, Wojciech Lason

 # Session aims

 -   Introduce common file formats and their uses
 -   Introduce command line tools to work with those files
--   Put bash and R skills to use filtering variant data
+-   Put bash and R skills to use on some of these files

 The intention is not to teach the specifics of every format and every tool, but to make you
-familiar with the landscape of bioinfoamtics tools and data so if you need to solve a specific problem in the course of research you have an idea of where to start.
+familiar with the landscape of bioinformatics tools and data so if you need to solve a specific problem in the future you have an idea of where to start.

 ## Text formats